For Teams

 Use IdeaHunter to compare AI opportunity types

 IdeaHunter is useful here because it connects AI-flavored opportunity pages to trend pages, comparison pages, and research content.
-That helps founders see whether the category is supported by actual complaint language and not just narrative momentum.
+That helps builders see whether the category is supported by actual complaint language and not just narrative momentum.

 The strongest AI opportunities usually sit inside an already-painful workflow where teams are frustrated with speed, manual work, or poor output quality.